openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 Significant part of the code around PlatformType handling lives in the ["openshift/library-go"](https://github.com/openshift/library-go/blob/e1213f6ec5d10aa4aa8a4cac2780b1dc674c0396/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go).

 Currently, this code is responsible for the decision around kubelet and kcm flags.
-Precisely, [IsCloudProviderExternal](https://github.com/openshift/library-go/blob/e1213f6ec5d10aa4aa8a4cac2780b1dc674c0396/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go#L154) function is used for decisions around kubelet and KCM flags (within MCO and KCMO respectively).
+Specifically, the [IsCloudProviderExternal](https://github.com/openshift/library-go/blob/e1213f6ec5d10aa4aa8a4cac2780b1dc674c0396/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go#L154) function is used for decisions around kubelet and KCM flags (within MCO and KCMO respectively).
 Also, this code is used for the decision-making about CCM operator engagement.